|Logs||No logs (audited)|

 Above you can see that the VyprVPN server is providing me with an IPv4 address, my real IPv6 address is blocked, and DNS requests are being handled by three different VyprVPN DNS servers.
 This is a good VPN for Windows that will keep your traffic secure.

 Just like with the Windows app above, we also did not find any leaks or problems with the VyprVPN Mac OS app.

 VyprVPN passed all privacy and security tests:

 - Kill switch works well (all non-VPN traffic blocked)

 VyprVPN for Netflix, Streaming, and Kodi

 This is another place where VyprVPN brings extra value to the party.
 Successfully connecting to streaming services like Netflix is a challenge most VPNs can’t meet.
 Even so, VyprVPN continues to work with Netflix.
 Not only that, but they have managed to add several more Netflix regions to their repertoire.

 That being said, you will most likely need to check with VyprVPN support to find the exact server(s) you should use to connect to US Netflix.
 See our guide on Netflix VPN services for additional information and streaming tips.

 Due to VyprVPN’s good speeds and premium network, it is also a solid choice for other streaming services as well.
-At the time of this review, VyprVPN was able to stream: numerous Netflix regions, Disney+, BBC iPlayer, Amazon Prime, and more.
+At the time of this review, VyprVPN was able to stream: numerous Netflix regions, BBC iPlayer, Amazon Prime, and more.
+It’s also one of the best VPNs for Disney Plus.
 For the most current list, see the VyprVPN streaming page here.

 VPN Obfuscation with the Chameleon protocol